rdkit-rs/rdkit-sys/README.md

 Build a cffi-able rdkit!
 Using the magic of [cargo build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html)

 Similar in spirit to [rdkitcffi](https://github.com/chrissly31415/rdkitcffi) but you don't want to rely on magic .so files committed to a git repo.
-Use this crate and your computer will build rdkit, with all the right cmake definitions, from scratch.
+This repo also supports OS X. Use this crate and cargo will automatically build rdkit, with all the right cmake definitions, from scratch.

 How does it work?
 ---